 And the third day there was a marriage in Cana of Galilee; and the mother of Jesus was there: and both Jesus was called, and His disciples, to the marriage.
 And when they wanted wine, the mother of Jesus saith unto him, “They have no wine.”
 Jesus saith unto her, “Woman, what have I to do with thee?
 Mine hour is not yet come.”

 O, that Christ were so formed in us, in such an hour of thick darkness, when the wine has all but run out, that the travailing cry of those still carrying Him might likewise proceed heavenward to bring forth His hour!
 For she who once bore the Christ child still walked expectantly of Him in His manhood, as one interceding to the end that His hour might at last come; and it was her persistent faith in this one thing which at last birthed His giving of the new wine.
-How much more should we ourselves be found in such watchful intercession at this hour!
+How much more should we ourselves be found in such watchful intercession at this time!

-A mere pointing out the fact that there is no more wine has nothing to do with Him; but when the servants of the Bridegroom are ready to do whatever He says, His hour is come.
+A mere pointing out of the fact that there is no more wine has nothing to do with Him; but when the servants of the Bridegroom are ready to do whatever He says, His hour is come.
 Just as with the persistent woman whose daughter was oppressed by a demon, He awaits faith to arise of such substance that He may at last bring forth the ministry of His Spirit (the wine):

 His mother saith unto the servants, “Whatsoever he saith unto you, do it.”
 And there were set there six waterpots of stone, after the manner of the purifying of the Jews, containing two or three firkins apiece.
 Jesus saith unto them, “Fill the waterpots with water.”
 And they filled them up to the brim.
 And he saith unto them, “Draw out now, and bear unto the governor of the feast.”
 And they bare it.